JasmineRimani/HIST-from-SysML-to-HDDL/Readme.md

 In addition, the code can partially generate an HDDL problem files.
 Because AI planning problem files are domain dependent, they are difficult to generalize.
 We are still trying to find a way to do so.

 The code provides a feedback file:
-  - with the possible problem that may be arised from the translation.
+  - with the possible problem that may be arised from the translation of the domain file from SysML to HDDL.
-  - with the differences between the Papyrus model and an externally provided HDDL domain file.
-However, this last instance can be improved.